 The reliability of a journey map depends on the data used to create it.
-Make sure to share with your audience whether the journey map they are looking at is based on assumptions or on research data.
+Make sure to share with your audience whether the journey map they are looking at is based on first assumptions, or on proper research data.

 Scope and scale

 Select the time frame: Where do you start?
 Where do you end?
 What should you focus on?
 Which “zoom level” should your map have?
-High-level journey maps are useful to get a rough overview at the beginning, detailed journey maps help work on a specific idea or a challenge.
+High-level journey maps are useful to get a rough overview at the beginning, detailed journey maps are needed when you are working on a specific idea or challenge.

 Journey maps can be enhanced by a variety of lanes.
-These lanes are just some examples without any claim to comprehensiveness.
-Which ones are useful depends on the subject matter of the project and often lanes must be altered to serve the project’s purpose.
+These lanes are just some examples without any claim to completeness.
+Which ones are useful depends on the subject matter of the project.
+Often lanes must be altered to serve the project’s purpose.

-For a more detailed guide on how to create your very first journey map, check out our article about how to create and analyze customer journey maps.
+For a more detailed guide on how to create your very first journey map, check out this article about how to create and analyze customer journey maps.

 3. Add multiple personas to one journey map

 Even though you have picked one main actor, you should not entirely forget about other personas.

 People have vastly different feelings when experiencing certain situations.
 Therefore, it is essential to create research-based personas, so you can comprehend the emotions of a persona in a specific situation.
 In the following image you can see the differing emotions that were triggered by the same experience, clearly attributable to the differences in perceiving a situation.
 When relating them to each other you find how you could improve your product.